mavryk-network/taquito/website/versioned_docs/version-20.0.0/signing.md

 Signing arbitrary chunks of data is a common practice in a blockchain environment and is usually done to prove that a user has access to a certain account or that a message comes from a certain account.

-This practice is still new on Tezos and the use cases are rare.
-However, as the interactions between users and smart contracts increase, knowing how to sign data and send the signature to a smart contract can set you one step ahead in your knowledge of the Tezos blockchain.
+This practice is still new on Mavryk and the use cases are rare.
+However, as the interactions between users and smart contracts increase, knowing how to sign data and send the signature to a smart contract can set you one step ahead in your knowledge of the Mavryk blockchain.

 ## Understanding what a signature is